-Gym floor water damage is one of the many hardwood horrors that causes many headaches if left untreated.
-Untreated water damage results in poor safety and performance for your athletes.
-Not to mention the costly repairs hardwood floors require once warped and unusable.
+Gym floor water damage is one of the many hardwood horrors.
+If left untreated, water damaged hardwood becomes warped, damaged and unusable.
+This results in poor safety and performance for your athletes.
+Not to mention water-damage leads to costly repairs.

-It’s important for gym facility maintenance to understand the causes of gym floor water damage and how to manage it.
+With that in mind, it is important for gym maintenance to understand the causes of gym floor water damage.
+Knowing the causes can help facility staff to mitigate water-damage.
 Otherwise, they will have an expensive nightmare on their hands.
-In this article, QHF hopes to answer your questions about the causes, signs and management of water damage.
+In this article, QHF hopes to answer your questions about the causes, signs and management of gym floor water damage.

-Hardwood gym floor boards absorb and then release moisture naturally as they contract and expand.
-When boards absorb excessive levels of moisture cupping and/or crowning occurs.
+Hardwood gym floor boards absorb and release moisture naturally as they contract and expand.
+When boards absorb excessive levels of moisture, cupping and/or crowning occurs.

 Gym floor boards are unable to expand horizontally when water damage seeps into them.
 This leads to moisture levels at the bottom of the boards exceeding the top of the board.
-The board edges are forced upward- this is called “cupping”.
+Cupping is the term for maple board edges being forced upward, forming a cup.
 Inversely, “crowning” occurs when the moisture levels in the wood cause the boards to swell in the center.

-If left unchecked for extended periods to water exposure, the gym wood floor will start to buckle.
-Buckling causes the hardwood flooring to pull up from the subfloor in big wooden waves.
+If left unchecked for extended periods, your water-damaged floor will begin to buckle.
+A buckled floor pulls up from the subfloor in big wooden waves.

-Within several minutes, water can leak between the boards and spread all over an area under your hardwood floor.
-Again, water damaged floors will render your gym unsafe for play and in need of replacement.
+Within several minutes, a water can leak between the boards and spread under your hardwood floor.
+Again, water damaged floors render your gym unsafe for play and in need of replacement.

-“Compression set” occurs when cupping sets for a long period of time.
-In other words, when flooring dries-out the cupping remains and compression sets in.
-It is important to address cupping as soon it is noticed.
-Depending on the remaining thickness of water remaining, the compression set may not be able to be sanded out or the floor may be severely compromised by sanding.
+“Compression set” occurs when unmanaged cupping sits for a long period of time.
+In other words, compression sets in as cupped floors dry out.
+Thus it is important to address cupping as soon it is noticed.
+If compression set can be sanded depends on the amount of water remaining in the maple.

-Wood expands when exposed to water and high levels of humidity and the moisture content of wood increases.
-This causes the wood to become wider and possibly cup and buckle.
-As we stated above, if cupping is not stopped the wood will eventually buckle and raise from the sub-floor.
+Wood expands when exposed to water.
+This causes high levels of humidity and moisture content in the wood.
+Your wood sports floors will then cup and buckle as it expands.
+As we stated above, the wood will eventually buckle and raise from the sub-floor during cupping.

 A common mistake is to sand the cupping out of a floor.
 The water-damaged gym floor must be properly dried before sanding and refinishing.
-Otherwise the raised edges will be removed and the wood will be permanently damaged once it dries.
+Otherwise, wood flooring is permanently damaged if you remove the raised edges.

-Sometimes water damage can be removed with desiccant dehumidification.
-If the gym flooring system involves “sleepers” the desiccant dehumidification process returns wood to a naturally dry state with little to no sanding.
+Desiccant dehumidification is a process that helps remove water damage.
+This process works best when the sports flooring system uses “sleepers” that separate the boards from a concrete slab.
+In this case, desiccant dehumidification process returns wood to a naturally dry state with little to no sanding.

-Desiccant dehumidification reduces moisture levels in the air by processing the moisture levels.
-Air from the water damaged region is passed through a silica gel rotor and then becomes dry.
+Desiccant dehumidification processes air humidity in the air to reduce moisture levels.
+Air from the water damaged region passes through a silica gel rotor to become becomes dry.
 Extremely dry air “pulls” the moisture out of wet wood since it has a 5% relative humidity.

 While sanding may be able to address minor water-damage issues, it will not fix the worst damage.
-Plywood flooring systems will need to be cut out of the floor to be replaced.
-Usually, professional gym floor specialists will discover a larger spread of the water below the floor.
-The damage may be further spread than what was seen on the floor surface.
-This is why you’ll find gym floor repair pros cutting out further than the initial damage.
+You will need to replace subflooring systems if compromised by water.
+One can see the extent of water damage by removing subflooring.
+Water damage is typically far worse than what you see on the floor surface.
+This is why gym floor repair pros cut out flooring beyond the initial damage.